The basic requirements for cryotherapy facilities and how to find out if your facilities are suitable.

 What needs to be considered within the facilities:

-- Installing in basements is not recommended and requires additional adjustments.
+Installing in basements is possible but requires additional adjustments and safety measures.

 The Safety Measures

 The safety measures that ensure that the facilities are safe for operation.

 The CRYO LC uses liquid nitrogen to cool down the air applied on the body.